paulwetzel/odl/README.md

-# odl
+# Outlier detection library
-Python package for detecting outlier within multidimensional data
+Python package for detecting outlier within multidimensional numerical data, supporting a variety of algorithms such as Z-score, IWR, Isolation forest, Tukeys fence and Mahalanobis distance.